 17th arrondissement: Take a stroll at Parc Monceau

 It's such a local park, and it's so clean and full of families.
 It's extraordinary.

 18th arrondissement: See Picasso's old studio

 You can stand in front of Le Bateau-Lavoir and know that Picasso's artistic career started there.
-You can't go inside, but you can stand in a cute little square out the front and contemplate being in the footsteps of one of the greats.
+You can't go inside, but you can stand in a cute little square out front and contemplate being in the same place that one of the greats made his mark.

 19th arrondissement: Experience the Bassin de la Villette

 Check out the boats anchored on the canal there, the "péniches", some of which are restaurants, cafes, some are bookshops, just walk up and down along the waterside.

 20th arrondissement: Take in the Père Lachaise cemetery